 Do you have a favorite class you have taken as part of the MAEUS program?

-I am currently taking a class with Professor Judith Pintar as a "special topics" course in EURO called "Global Informatics Seminar".
+I took a class with Professor Judith Pintar as a "special topics" course in EURO called "Global Informatics Seminar".
 This course is all about the politicization of Narrative AI, Propaganda, and Election Interference.
 As a class, we created our own world as a game and are using the tactics and strategies we have learned from our course material to simulate the spread of misinformation and propaganda within social media and diplomacy.

 What are your hobbies outside of the program?